 As affordability erodes in Toronto, there has also been a marked shift in “what homeownership looks like”.
 Whereas there was a time when couples owning their first condo purchase would sell that home to buy a house in the burbs to raise their kid(s), over the past five years I’ve witnessed a baby boom in the city core; couples are re-evaluating their concept of the property ladder in favour of lifestyle, as couples elect to stay in proximity to work and raise their offspring in a high-rise.
 This is part product of a dwindling supply of detached housing and part product of sky-high prices, placing that housing type out of reach.
 It is also the product of a generational shift that redefines how and where people live at this stage in their lives in Toronto.

-I think we’re at a crossroads where a generation used to growing up in low density housing is reconciling that what they’ll be buying may not match the homes that they had in their own childhood; they are sacrificing that vision of a low-rise home with a yard, but are embracing the lifestyle benefits that urban high-rise living affords them.
-Namely time – which as any young family will tell you, is invaluable.
+I think we’re at a crossroads where a generation used to growing up in low-density housing is reconciling that what they’ll be buying may not match the homes that they had in their own childhood; they are sacrificing that vision of a low-rise home with a yard, but are embracing the lifestyle benefits that urban high-rise living affords them.
+Namely, time, which as any young family will tell you, is invaluable.
 What’s causing this shift?
 Hands down it’s because commuting in Toronto is horrific.
-In fact Toronto was just ranked the worst city in North America for commuting with “73% of local commuters making at least one more of transportation change on a single journey, and the average driver sits in gridlock for a whopping 47 hours every 240 work days”.
+In fact, Toronto was just ranked the worst city in North America for commuting with “73% of local commuters making at least one more of transportation change on a single journey, and the average driver sits in gridlock for a whopping 47 hours every 240 work days”.
 As I wrote in my blog What Are The Real Financial, Emotional And Health Costs Of Commuting, the value of living as close to work as possible results in more quality time which, for parents, translates into being together as a family.
 Whereas ten years ago kids living in condos were rare, there’s now a baby boom occuring in downtown condos.
 It even prompted this Dear Urbaneer blog when one of my clients asked Should We Raise Our Kid In A Condo?

 Where Is The Toronto Condominium Market Heading?

-One of the challenges about assessing the market during the Summer, is that the heat waves always results in the summer doldrums where only the most motivated of buyers will look at real estate.
+One of the challenges about assessing the market during the Summer is that the heat waves always results in the summer doldrums where only the most motivated of buyers will look at real estate.
 In scorching weather and melting humidity, a lot of people would rather chill with a beer and contemplate a move, rather than making one.
 As a result, the sellers selling tend to be more motivated due to a relocation, change in marital status, or household size (here comes baby!), or they’ve found their own real estate opportunity that prompts them to risk coming to market when there’s a smaller pool of less engaged buyers.
-Last Autumn was the first time in years where the market stumbled along, whereas in the past it had roared back to life.
+Last Autumn was the first time in years that the market stumbled along, whereas in the past it had roared back to life.
 Which will happen this September?
 From my place in the real estate trenches, I’m anticipating a steady stream of both Buyers and Sellers who are trading in real estate not for investment, but for the next chapter of their lives.
 I do think we’ll see hestitation – and reluctance – from some condo buyers who are finding the rising interest rates are impacting their ability to secure the kind of suite they want.
 Will this see values drop?
 We’ll see them stabilize first for the Fall Market, so be prudent and take your search or sale cautiously, taking into account our market conditions may change over the next six months.

 As I recently wrote, “with all the economic, social and political influences in recent months and current day, being a Buyer or a Seller in Toronto real estate can be a bit daunting.
-But as we look forward to the future and consider the direction forward, rest assured that Toronto real estate continues to have a number of fundamental that position it for continued growth.
-For instance, check out this article “Toronto Ranked One Of The Most Future-Proof Cities In The World” that discusses how highly Toronto ranks globally based on influences like higher education infrastructure, innovation capability and technology firms.
+But as we look forward to the future and consider the direction forward, rest assured that Toronto real estate continues to have a number of fundamentals that position it for continued growth.
+For instance, check out this article “Toronto Ranked One Of The Most Future-Proof Cities In The World” which discusses how highly Toronto ranks globally based on influences like higher education infrastructure, innovation capability and technology firms.
 These are just the things that support the path ahead, and Toronto cracked the top ten in the world, taking the #9 spot”.

 ~ Steve & The Urbaneer Team